Watch NASA’s Perseverance rover landing on Mars in HD

 It even put together a compilation video from the early days of its Falcon 9 rocket test landings, when they too often ended up exploding as they came crashing to the ground.
 That video, “How not to land an orbital rocket booster,” set to the marching band tune used in Monty Python’s “Flying Circus,” had 25 million views.

-For its major human spaceflight missions, NASA and SpaceX even won an Emmy in 2019 for their joint broadcast of a test flight of SpaceX’s Crew Dragon spacecraft to the International Space Station.
+NASA and SpaceX even won an Emmy in 2019 for their joint broadcast of a test flight of SpaceX’s Crew Dragon spacecraft to the International Space Station.

+The cameras are commercially available and were purchased by NASA from FLIR Systems, which has its corporate headquarters in Arlington, Va.
+“Our cameras are designed for operation on Earth, and not built to operate in outer space," said Sadiq Panjwani, a vice president at the company.
+They had never been subjected to the extreme temperatures on Mars, or the high gravity forces the spacecraft experiences or heat it is exposed to while landing.

+“So we were quite thrilled that NASA put them to the test,” he said.

 The video of the Perseverance landing gave engineers valuable feedback that showed, for the most part, the systems worked perfectly.
-But the footage showed there was a problem with one of the springs that helps jettison the heatshield.
+But the footage showed there was a problem with one of the springs that helps jettison the heat shield.

 “There’s no danger to the spacecraft here, but it’s something we didn’t expect and something we wouldn’t have seen if we didn’t have this camera system to show us what was going on,” said Al Chen, NASA’s lead engineer for the entry, descent and landing systems.